ftsrg/theta/doc/Portfolio.md

 The complex portfolio was used on SV-COMP 2022, the resulting tool paper can be found [here](http://ftsrg.mit.bme.hu/paper-tacas2022-theta/paper.pdf).

 ## Future Plans
-* We are planning on refactoring portfolio to work with all formalisms and configuraitons of Theta
+* We are planning on refactoring the portfolio to work with all formalisms and configuraitons of Theta
-* We also plan to introduce configuration files to make the creation of further portfolios easier (instead of having to develop a subclass for the AbstractPortfolio)
+* We also plan to introduce configuration files to make the creation of further portfolios easier
 * Theta might go through an architectural refactoring process to create a more modular, portfolio-centric architecture